-May 15 is National Chocolate Chip Cookie Day, so to celebrate (albeit a few days late!) here’s a recipe for Mexican Chocolate Chip Cookies made with Molina Mexican Vanilla.
+May 15 is National Chocolate Chip Cookie Day, so to celebrate (albeit a few days late!) here’s a recipe for Molina Mexican Vanilla Chocolate Chip Cookies.
 You can, of course, use any vanilla.

 Ah, where to begin.
 I’d already tried a few other Mexican vanillas including Nielsen Massey, so the next ones I tried were Blue Cattle Truck (which is very light and pleasant) and Danncy, which is a pretty intense Mexican vanilla and reminds me of the kind friends bring home from Mexico.
 Molina was my most recent purchase.
 It’s lighter and not as full flavored as Blue Cattle Truck, but it smells wonderful and is not as expensive.
 After I bought it and started using it, I searched the Internet for other reviews and saw that others liked it too.

 But back to the cookies, this is my rendition of the Thick and Chewy Chocolate Chip Cookies from America’s Test Kitchen.
 I used the Molina vanilla, increased the chips, and increased the salt a bit.
 I also portioned out the dough ahead of time so that we could chill and bake as needed.

 - 12 tablespoons unsalted butter cut into chunks

 - 2 cups plus 2 tablespoons AP flour 10.5 oz/290 grams

 - 1 cup firmly packed light brown sugar (200 grams)

 - 1/2 cup 3.5 oz organic cane sugar or granulated sugar (100 grams)

 - 2 teaspoons Mexican vanilla your favorite brand (I use Molina)